aihehuo/aihehuo_mcp/manual_test.md

 - **get_user_details()** should return detailed user information (or error if API key/user_id is invalid)
 - **submit_wechat_article_draft()** should submit article draft and return success response (or error if API key is invalid or fields are missing)
 - **create_ai_report()** should create AI report and return success response with report ID (or error if API key is invalid or fields are missing).
 Supports both inline HTML (`html_body`) and file upload (`html_file_path`)
+- **get_latest_24h_ideas()** should return latest ideas published in past 24 hours in LLM-optimized text format (or error if API key is invalid)
 - **prompts/list** should return available prompts
 - **prompts/get** should return prompt content from markdown files
 - **resources/list** should return available resources
 - **resources/read** should return brief current user profile (id, name, industry, city, bio) with tool reference
-- All thirteen tools, prompts, and resources should be listed in their respective list responses
+- All fourteen tools, prompts, and resources should be listed in their respective list responses

 ## Content Publishing Tools Comparison